ishdhand/ishdhand.github.com/_pages/home.md

 ## Research
 ----------------

-My research focusses on the characterization, design and simulation of linear optics.
+My research focusses on the design, characterization and simulation of linear optics.
 I have given evidence for the stability of the Trotter-Suzuki decomposition, which promises to reduce the cost of designing interferometers [[J. Phys.
 A: Math.
 Theor.
 47, 265206]](http://dx.doi.org/10.1088/1751-8113/47/26/265206) and have devised a decomposition that enables the realization of arbitrary unitary transformations on the spatial and internal modes of light [[arXiv:1508.06259]](http://arxiv.org/abs/1508.06259).
 I have constructed an accurate and precise procedure for the characterization of linear optical interferometers [[arXiv:1508.00283]](http://arxiv.org/abs/1508.00283).
 Finally, I have devised algorithms that employ permutation symmetries of photons to speed up the simulation of linear optical interferometers [[arXiv:1507.06274]](http://arxiv.org/abs/1507.06274).

 ## News
 ----------------